Andasibe

 Andasibe is a town and commune (kaominina) in Ambatosoa, Madagascar.
 It belongs to the district of Mananara Nord.
 The population of the commune was estimated to be approximately 7,960 in 2018.

 Agriculture

 Cloves and vanilla are produced in Andasibe.

+Much of the area consists of rice paddies.

+Lemurs

+The area around Andasibe is a habitat comprising the Andasibe-Mantadia National Park, which contains several species of lemurs, including the Indri, Goodman's mouse lemur, and the diademed sifaka.